tendai22/dpans94_ja/app.md

 ||Reason:||
 Vocabularies are an area of much divergence among existing systems.

 Considering major vendors’ systems and previous standards, there are at least 5 different and mutually  incompatible behaviors of words defined by VOCABULARY.
-Forth 83 took a step in the direction of “run-time search-order specification” by declining to specify a specific relationship between the hierarchy of  compiled vocabularies and the run-time search order.
+Forth 83 took a step in the direction of "run-time search-order specification" by declining to specify a specific relationship between the hierarchy of  compiled vocabularies and the run-time search order.
 Forth 83 also specified an experimental mechanism  for run-time search-order specification, the ALSO/ONLY scheme.
 ALSO/ONLY was implemented in  numerous systems, and has achieved some measure of popularity in the Forth community.

 However, several vendors refuse to implement it, citing technical limitations.
-In an effort to address those  limitations and thus hopefully make ALSO/ONLY more palatable to its critics, the committee specified a  simple “primitive word set” that not only fixes some of the objections to ALSO/ONLY, but also provides  sufficient power to implement ALSO/ONLY and all of the other search-order word sets that are currently  popular.
+In an effort to address those  limitations and thus hopefully make ALSO/ONLY more palatable to its critics, the committee specified a  simple "primitive word set" that not only fixes some of the objections to ALSO/ONLY, but also provides  sufficient power to implement ALSO/ONLY and all of the other search-order word sets that are currently  popular.

 The Forth 83 ALSO/ONLY word set is provided as an optional extension to the search-order word set.
 This  allows implementors that are so inclined to provide this word set, with well-defined standard behavior, but  does not compel implementors to do so.
 Some vendors have publicly stated that they will not implement  ALSO/ONLY, no matter what, and one major vendor stated an unwillingness to implement ANS Forth at all  if ALSO/ONLY is mandated.
 The committee feels that its actions are prudent, specifying ALSO/ONLY to the  extent possible without mandating its inclusion in all systems, and also providing a primitive search-order  word set that vendors may be more likely to implement, and which can be used to synthesize ALSO/ONLY.